Helensburgh: Railway revolution

-The First World War
+World War I and II

 There are 205 men and 1 woman named on Helensburgh's war memorial in Hermitage Park.
 In 2020 the Helensburgh War Memorial Project published its researches and added a further 59 "missing names" to the list; all were men.
 It also gave a variety of explanations as to why these names were not on the war memorial.
-Helensburgh was a much smaller town at that time: its total population in the 1911 Census was 8529.
-If we assume that half of this population were male and if we assume that men between the ages of 18 and 35 made up about a quarter of the male population, then there were 1,066 males of that age in Helensburgh, of whom 264 died; almost a quarter of that age group.
-A similar proportion were quite possibly seriously injured, both physically and mentally.

-There are also war memorials nearby in Rhu, Shandon and Cardross.

-Faslane
+If the 1911 census is used, which recorded a population of 8,529, then it can be calculated that Helensburgh lost three percent of its population to the war.
+This is a particularly significant portion when it is considered that women, children, and elders, amongst other demographics, were not conscripted for the front line.
+It is thought that a similar number suffered serious physical and mental injuries.

 When the Second World War broke out in 1939 the British Government was concerned that London and other ports in the south of England would become the targets for German bombing.
 Consequently, they decided to build two military ports in Scotland which would be more difficult for German bombers to reach.
 In 1941 Military Port Number 1 opened at Faslane on the Gareloch, 5 miles (8 km) from Helensburgh.
 A railway was built linking Faslane to the West Highland Line.
 A vast tonnage of wartime supplies was moved through Faslane, and it was also used as a port for troop movements.
 Much of the area around Helensburgh was taken over by both British and American Armed Forces for a variety of wartime activities.

 After the end of the War, Faslane was split in two.
 The southern half was used by the Royal Navy and the northern half for shipbreaking until 1980.
 In 1957 the Royal Navy closed its submarine base in Rothesay Bay and transferred it to Faslane.
 Six years later the British Government decided to buy seaborne nuclear weapons from the United States and to base them in submarines at Faslane which became known as the Clyde Submarine Base.
 This decision had a substantial impact on Helensburgh and the surrounding area particularly with the provision of housing for naval personnel.
 A further increase in the town's population resulted, it rising to 15,852 in the 1991 Census.
 From 1996 surface vessels have also been based there, and this caused a change of the official name to Her Majesty's Naval Base Clyde.